Overview of Dental Implants

 Benefits

 One of the most significant benefits of dental implants is their exceptional stability, which stems from their fusing with the jawbone.
-This process, known as osseointegration, provides a strong foundation for artificial teeth and plays a crucial role in preventing bone loss.
+This process, known as osseointegration, provides a strong foundation for artificial teeth and is crucial in preventing bone loss.
+When you lose a tooth, the surrounding bone may deteriorate due to lack of stimulation.
+Implants stimulate the bone like natural teeth, promoting healthy bone structure and maintaining facial contour.

 Research by the American Academy of Implant Dentistry shows that an impressive 95% of dental implants last over 15 years when properly maintained.
 That’s a long-term solution for what many see as a permanent fixture!
 Patients frequently report enhanced comfort and confidence after getting implants; they no longer worry about loose dentures or discomfort while eating.
 At Sensational Smiles Dental, we’ve seen firsthand how much more easily our patients feel when they can eat their favourite foods without hesitation.